Afrigo Band

-The Afrigo Band is a musical band in Uganda.
+Afrigo Band is a musical band in Uganda.
 It is the longest-lasting musical group in the history of Uganda, having existed for 44 years by August 2019.
+It is led by Moses Matovu.

 History

 The band was formed by a group of eight musicians led by their band leader, vocalist, and alto saxophonist, Moses Matovu, who continued to lead the band on its 38th anniversary.
 Playing to their fans at home in Uganda, the group tours regularly in Europe and the United States to play to Ugandans in the Diaspora.
 He has been performing with the band since and is its leader, as of February 2015.
 The eight founding band members were: